 The air tubing is copper for strength and durability as well.
 The tube steel carrying handle is extremely strong and doubles as a protective cage for the more sensitive parts, like the gauges and regulator.
 The only plastic part on this compressor is the knob to adjust the air output on the regulator.

 Everything on the PC1010 is made with strength and durability in mind.
-The one year warranty is another good indicator that Senco built this air compressor to last.

 When selecting a small air compressor, portability is an important consideration.
 The PC1010 is a very portable compressor.
 The dimensions of this compressor are: 14 inches long by 13 inches wide by 10 inches high.